 Islanders' Devon Toews: In a slump

-Toews has hit a rut of late as he is scoreless with a rating of minus-3 in his last four games.
+Toews hasn't registered a point and has a rating of minus-3 in his last five games.

-Overall Toews is having a solid season with three goals, 10 assists, and a plus-4 rating in 34 games.
-This will be the first full season for Toews as he only played 48 games in 2018-19.
-Toews shows flashes of being a very capable two-defender but will still need time to develop consistency.
-This Islanders future on defense looks bright with Noah Dobson, Ryan Pulock, and Toews leading the way.
+Overall on the season, Toews has three goals and 10 assists along with a rating of plus-4 in 35 games.
+The long season may be catching up to Toews as this is his first full campaign in the NHL.
+Toews could eventually be the best overall defender for the Islanders as he has a solid defensive presence along with an ability to help out in the offensive zone.
+The defense for the Islanders should be in good shape for years to come with Noah Dobson, Ryan Pulock, and Toews.

 More News